Deni402/-React-Api-Movies-Project/README.md

    ---

 ## Overview
    As the title says, React-Movies-API-Project is a short team project of two days deadline where we had to create a website using an online free API which was a bit difficult to find but once we did, the fun and enjoying part started and we could play around with its potential.
+   As from my side of the project, I had to create the routes for each path/component which had place in 'app.js',

    ---
 ## Technologies used: